stanford-crfm/helm/docs/editing_documentation.md

 The source Markdown files for the documentation are stored in the `docs/` folder.
 By default, MkDocs watches the source directories for changes and automatically re-renders the web pages when it detects changes.

 We make heavy use of plugins and macros for auto-generating documentation from code and docstrings.
-Please refer to the documentation for these plugins for more information such as [mkdocs-macros](https://mkdocs-macros-plugin.readthedocs.io/en/latest/), [mkdocstrings](https://mkdocstrings.github.io/python/) and [mkdocstrings-python](https://mkdocstrings.github.io/python/).
+For more information, please refer to the documentation for these plugins e.g. [mkdocs-macros](https://mkdocs-macros-plugin.readthedocs.io/en/latest/), [mkdocstrings](https://mkdocstrings.github.io/python/) and [mkdocstrings-python](https://mkdocstrings.github.io/python/).